GowthamGirithar/Go-modules/README.md

 * go test ./...  -> executes test which matches for all the directory
 * go test ./... -cover -> displays coverage

+# Go Document

+Currently (as of 19/8/2019) go document cannot read the modules outside of the GOPATH. so, if you want to see the document, place the module in GOPATH/src/  and run the command from your workspace

+C:\Users\<>\IdeaProjects\employee-service>godoc -http :8000